Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

 Rachel Tzvia Back was born in Buffalo, New York, in 1960.
-She moved to Israel in 1980.
+At age twenty, she relocated from the USA to Israel.
 She often travels back to the United States to give poetry readings.
 Her grandparents left the Holy Land and came to America in the 1920s, and she has traced her family back seven generations in the land of Israel.

 A Sense of Community